sezer-muhammed/eflatun_src/README.md

 ## Hardware Used
 In this project, we utilized the following hardware components to achieve object detection and tracking on fixed wing airplanes:

 - **Airframe**: Our custom-built airframe has a wingspan of X meters and a length of Y meters.
 The airframe is made of lightweight, durable materials such as carbon fiber and foam, ensuring optimal flight performance and endurance.
+The hardware produced at NURUS Company.

 - **Flight Controller**: We used the Flight Controller Model ABC, which features advanced flight control algorithms, GPS waypoint navigation, and compatibility with a wide range of sensors and peripherals.